krishaamer/green-filter-research/research/literature/finance.md

     describes fintech as improving the user experience across the board, making interactions more convenient, user-friendly, cheaper, and faster.

+-   O bank carbon calculator (Brasil): “Consumer Spending Carbon Calculator” and “Low-Carbon Lifestyle Debit Card”

+-   @TaiwanOBankLaunches2022: “access Mastercard’s big data database and calculates the amount of carbon emission of each transaction based on the type and amount of products or services purchased.”

 -   “Fintech has had a more pronounced impact in the payments market
     \[…\] where the incumbents have accumulated the most glaring